A "Galactic Disk"-Model for Three-Dimensional Bernstein-Greene-Kruskal Modes in a Finite Magnetic Field: Discussion and Conclusion

 We have shown the existence of solutions for this model by presenting numerical solutions for one example with an electron disk species.
 The numerical method in solving these solutions is chosen because of simplicity rather than efficiency.
 Solutions are checked with an increase of the linear resolution and the domain size, as well as a direct substitution into equations using finite difference for derivatives.
 Therefore, the existence of solutions have been carefully verified, with solutions converged up to a case with moderately strong electric and magnetic field perturbations.
 We have not attempted to develop the numerical method further to solve for solutions more efficiently, or to extend the convergence limit of the iteration scheme.
 However, this should be an interesting direction for future research, to see whether solutions exist for even larger $h_d$ such that the magnetic field reverses direction at the center.
 The magnetic configuration for a self-consistent localized electron-scale equilibrium with such a magnetic field reversal would be like a spheromak.

 The physical mechanism of this 3D BGK mode for a finite magnetic field is very different from the 3D BGK mode for a zero magnetic field \cite{PhysRevLett.95.245004}, or the 3D BGK mode for an infinite magnetic field \cite{2002PhDT........10C, doi:10.1029/2001GL013385, PhysRevE.69.055401}.
 It is quite unlikely that our solutions can tend to these solutions in the zero or infinite field strength limits.
 Therefore, this shows that there can be multiple physical mechanisms for the existence of different forms of 3D BGK modes that do not tend to each other continuously.
-The physical mechanism is more similar to the ``magnetic hole'' type 2D BGK mode solutions \cite{doi:10.1063/1.2186187, doi:10.1063/1.5126705}, except now the added electron vortex is only on a single plane while it is invariant along the whole $z$ direction for the 2D case.
+The physical mechanism is more similar to the ``magnetic hole'' type 2D BGK mode solutions \cite{doi:10.1063/1.2186187, doi:10.1063/1.5126705, 3D_BGK_Paper_arxiv}, except now the added electron vortex is only on a single plane while it is invariant along the whole $z$ direction for the 2D case.

 Just as in many other theories of time-steady equilibrium, the existence of solutions in this model does not answer important questions regarding how such structures can form, and whether they are dynamically stable.
 Because these questions involve the time evolution of kinetic plasmas, they most likely can only be answered definitely by direct numerical simulations.
-While some preliminary studies of the stability problem for the 2D BGK modes have been conducted \cite{doi:10.1063/1.4723590}, a more comprehensive study in this direction is still on-going, since a large amount of computing is involved.
+Studies of the stability problem using PIC simulations for the 2D BGK modes have been conducted \cite{doi:10.1063/1.4723590, 10.1063/5.0187853, 3D_BGK_Paper_arxiv}, up to relatively high resolutions in both 2D and 3D runs.
+Both stable and unstable solutions have been found, depending on parameters.
+Generally a solution becomes unstable when the background magnetic field strength is smaller than a certain value, while keeping all other parameters fixed.
+It was also found that when a solution becomes unstable, the electron density and electric field perturbation form a spiral structure resembling a spiral galaxy, when looking at a 2D plane perpendicular to the background magnetic field.
 The stability study for this ``Galactic Disk''-model is certainly an interesting extension of this effort.
-Even if these disk structures turn out to be unstable, they can still be important transient phenomena, if there exists processes that can produce similar structures dynamically.
+Even if these disk structures turn out to be unstable, there can still be important transient phenomena, such the formation of spiral structures similar to what was observed in simulations of 2D BGK modes, since the mathematical form of the disk species distribution is the same as a 2D BGK mode.
 Moreover, it can still be very interesting to find out what a 3D BGK mode would relax to, after an instability takes its course.